hero-graphic

 Funding Reform: The current situation underscores the need for a sustainable, long-term funding solution for adult social care.

-Addressing the social care gap: It is evident there is a growing gap between demand for social care and provision of services.
+It is evident that there is a growing gap between demand for social care and the provision of services.
 This poses huge opportunities to service this part of the market, to those who are currently unable to receive domiciliary care through the local authority, or those who have been let down by ‘private’ providers of care.

 The growing demand for adult social care services in England presents both challenges and opportunities.
 While the current situation is undoubtedly challenging, it also highlights the critical importance of the care sector and the need for strategic investment and reform.